hostjane/hostjane.github.io/_pages/payments-tax-credits.md

 - [x] Mexican Income Tax Withholding policy
 - [x] Indian GST

-As explained under 2.5 of the [Marketplace Terms](https://www.hostjane.com/legal/marketplace-terms/), Payments made through HostJane generally exclude any such tax collection unless otherwise specified.
+Explained under 2.5 of the [Marketplace Terms](https://www.hostjane.com/legal/marketplace-terms/), Payments made through HostJane generally exclude any such tax collection unless otherwise specified.

 Users and HostJane are independent contractors and each take care of their own tax reporting requirements in their own legal jurisdiction.